Experienced Terroristic Threat Lawyers Serving You

 - The defendant is alleged to have interfered with public utilities or transportation services

 - The threat involves a politician, judicial official, or government agency

 Terroristic threat cases quickly spiral out of control.
 It isn’t uncommon for other law enforcement agencies to get involved, perhaps even including major federal agencies.
 You need to act wisely and take swift action in your defense.
 Don’t talk to anyone about your case, not even friends or family, and certainly not the news media or police.

-To get started, simply get in touch with our office and ask for a free consultation.
+To get started, simply get in touch with our office and ask for a free consultation with our terroristic threat lawyers.
 We’ll review the facts of your case and assess the best next steps.
 The sooner we’re involved, the better.
-Contact us at 1-888-727-5154 today.
+Contact us at 866-603-4540 today.